Ajaccio: Napoleon

 The Bonapartes were back in Ajaccio in 1797 under the protection of General Napoleon.
 Soon after Napoleon became First Consul and then emperor, using his office to spread revolution throughout Europe.
 In 1811 he made Ajaccio the capital of the new Department of Corsica.
-Despite his subsequent defeat by the Prussians, Russians, and British, his exile and his death, no victorious power reversed that decision or tried to remove Corsica from France.
-Among the natives, though Corsican nationalism is strong, and feeling often runs high in favour of a union with Italy; loyalty to France, however, as evidenced by elections, remains stronger.

 19th and 20th centuries

 In the 19th century Ajaccio became a winter resort of the high society of the time, especially for the English, in the same way as Monaco, Cannes, and Nice.
 An Anglican Church was even built.

 The first prison in France for children was built in Ajaccio in 1855: the Horticultural colony of Saint Anthony.
 It was a correctional colony for juvenile delinquents (from 8 to 20 years old), established under Article 10 of the Act of 5 August 1850.
 Nearly 1,200 children from all over France stayed there until 1866, when it was closed.
 Sixty percent of them perished, the victims of poor sanitation and malaria which infested the unhealthy areas that they were responsible to clean.